ekeim1/Thesis-Final/README.md

 In order to run the above files:
 1) Dash by Plotly must be downloaded; instructions can be found at https://dash.plotly.com/installation.
 2) The dash-floorplan component must be downloaded from https://github.com/wfreinhart/dash-floorplan.
-3) The assets folder and the image must be downloaded in the same folder as the interface files.
+3) The assets folder and colorbarSpectralhorz.png must be downloaded in the same folder as the interface files.

 Stylesheets from plotly sample dash app - cite this properly